-That time I bought yogurt cheese at the grocery store and it turned out great.
-Since you can’t always find it though, I have since learned how easy it is to make your own.
+You can’t always find yogurt cheese in the grocery store, but it’s really easy to make your own.
 Basically you just drain as much water as you can off of plain yogurt.
 Starting out with Greek yogurt gives you a head start since it’s thicker than regular yogurt.
+You can make the yogurt cheese at home and just transport it to camp in a tupperware, or try making it at camp.
 You can find Za’atar at specialty spice shops or make your own!

 Yogurt Cheese with Za'atar and Olive Oil